Mauscheln: Variations

 In addition to variations in cutting and dealing, the following other variations are recorded:

 Knocking

-If the dealer turns up a high trump such as the Sow (= Ace/Deuce), and before looking at his cards, he may 'knock' (klopfen) which in effect means he will sneaker.
+If the dealer turns up a high trump such as the Sow (= Ace/Deuce), and before looking at his cards, he may 'knock' (klopfen) which in effect means he will become the sneaker.
 He takes over the game and has to take at least 2 tricks.
 If one or more of the others choose to play, the dealer looks at his cards, discards any he deems unfavourable and exchanges them with the trump turnup and fresh cards from the talon, without viewing them.
 Once the other active player(s) have exchanged, the dealer may pick up his new cards together with the 'knocked' trump.

 Quartets

 If anyone is dealt a quartet, they must discard them onto the bonfire, pay the Pinke and are then dealt another hand which they may exchange.